 So what’s with this low price?

 People tell me I should charge a lot more for this program.
 I get that.
 The value participants receive is much, much more than what I’m asking.
 However, I know a lot of people in our agile community fund our own training.
-I don’t want someone who might be a great coach to go without this training just because they don’t have a lot of spare cash or their boss won’t pay.
+I don’t want someone who might be a great coach or facilitator to go without this training just because they don’t have a lot of spare cash or their boss won’t pay.